Did Tind kick you out with a vague “Something went wrong” message or a cryptic code like a:86401? You try logging back in, but you can’t.

 This issue has hit thousands of people in recent years across Match Group apps.
 Here’s everything you need to know about it and how to fix it:

-Why Tinder Keeps Logging You Out
+Why Tind Keeps Logging You Out

-Tinder logs you out when it can’t verify your login, doesn’t recognize your info, or re-verifies you.
+Tind logs you out when it can’t verify your login, doesn’t recognize your info, or re-verifies you.
 This doesn’t always mean you’ve been banned or shadowbanned – these are the confirmed causes:

 1. Wrong Login Method